-Counselors assist all students in completing a Career Interest inventory and Four Year plan in the Career Prep A class.
+Counselors assist all students in completing a Career Interest inventory and Four-Year plan in the Career Prep A class.
 Plans are updated yearly.
 Students in grades 10-12 have access to dual enrollment courses.
 Students in grades 11 and 12 may participate in Early College Enrollment.
 Also, the Career Tech director visits the middle school to discuss career options with eighth graders.
 All of our Career Tech teachers assist students in learning about careers in their areas of interest.
 In addition, the Career Technical counselor meets with each senior individually about his or her college and career plans.
-Students are given all college scholarship information through their high school e-mails.
-Dual enrollment opportunities continues to increase each year.
-In addition, students may apply yearly for Early College Enrollment though Northeast Alabama Community College scholarships.
+Students are given all college scholarship information through their high school emails.
+Dual enrollment opportunities continue to increase each year.
+In addition, students may apply yearly for Early College Enrollment through Northeast Alabama Community College scholarships.
 These students take all of their courses at Northeast Alabama Community College.
-Their tuition is paid and they are responsible for books and transportation.
+Their tuition is paid, and they are responsible for books and transportation.
 In some cases, students have earned an associate's degree and graduate from Fort Payne High School at the same time.

-Describe how the local educational agency will support efforts to reduce the overuse of discipline practices that remove students from the classroom, which may include identifying and supporting schools with high rates of discipline, disaggregated by each of the subgroups of student, as defined in section 1111(c)(2) (economically disadvantaged; students from major racial and ethnic groups; children with disabilities; and English learners)
+Describe how the local educational agency will support efforts to reduce the overuse of discipline practices that remove students from the classroom, which may include identifying and supporting schools with high rates of discipline, disaggregated by each of the subgroups of student, as defined in section 1111(c)(2) (economically disadvantaged; students from major racial and ethnic groups; children with disabilities; and English learners).

 The Fort Payne City School District identifies discipline trends and disaggregates sub groups through an analysis of our Office of Civil Rights data report, our yearly SIRS report, Chalkable INFOCUS data, and all other data submitted by administrators regarding discipline practices.
 Administrators are provided information and training opportunities on Positive Behavior Supports strategies.
 In addition, administrators are trained to identify bullying and strategies to address bullying and negative behaviors.
 The school system contracts with Mental Health service providers and students with significant behavioral problems are referred to outside counseling agencies.
 In addition, this year our high school will be participating for the second year in the REACH advisor/ advisee program, which provides mentorship to every student in the building.
 Special Needs students are provided behavioral support plans and additional behavioral specialist are contracted to work with these students and staff.
+Also, the Fort Payne City School District utilized Title IV funds to employee a full time social worker to meet the needs of our students system wide.
 In addition, the superintendent must approve all disciplinary actions that result in a removal of more than ten days.